You’re up for a ride? You have decided to take your customers onboard and write outstanding survey questions?

 Framing of questions is a very important parameter in a survey.

-Presence of acronyms, ambiguous language, technical terms all degrades the quality of data collected, as these perplex the customer.
+The presence of acronyms, ambiguous language, technical terms all degrades the quality of the collected data, as these perplex the customer.

 Breaking down the questions into various sub-divisions increases the answering capability of the customer.